elliotrosen20/whoop-recovery/README.md

 You can interact with the model via the [Hugging Face Space](https://huggingface.co/spaces/elliotrosen/whoop-recovery) by adjusting sliders for key input features and instantly seeing the predicted score.

+## Project Overview

+Two different models were trained and evaluated for predicting WHOOP recovery scores:

+- A **neural network** built with FastAI, using tabular data preprocessing and custom architecture.
+- An **XGBoost regression model**, trained with K-Fold cross-validation and early stopping, which ultimately showed stronger performance.

+📌 **The deployed model in this app is the XGBoost version**, based on its higher accuracy and consistency across folds and the test set.

+The final deployment was built with **Gradio and Python**, allowing for an interactive interface hosted via Hugging Face Spaces.

+Both model training notebooks (`nn_model.ipynb` and `xgboost_model.ipynb`) are included in the repo for transparency and reproducibility.
+They include data preprocessing, feature engineering, and model evaluation.

 ## Neural Net Model

 For this project, I also created a Neural Network (NN) model that predicts the WHOOP recovery score using biometric data.
 Here’s an overview of how the model is built: